All Planning Guides

 Monti is one of the best balanced Rome bases.
 It is close to the Colosseum and Roman Forum, has useful metro access, and feels more relaxed than the busiest streets around Trevi or the Pantheon.
 It suits couples, first timers who like neighbourhood restaurants, and travellers who want character without being too far from the headline sights.

 Monti is also a sensible base for a 3-day Rome itinerary because you can start one day with ancient Rome and another with central Rome sights.
+It is often the better choice than Centro Storico if you want restaurants and atmosphere without paying peak prices for the absolute centre.
 Families should check walking distances and room size carefully because some boutique hotels are better for couples than children.

 Prati